sanjfomojis/Recursion-OMBounty/README.md

 There’s basically no limit to how many you want to include, this is just the basics, we started simple so anyone can have a play with it but there’s no reason you couldn’t have all 2100 OMB in the same image

    Note: The ord.io inscription won't show up correctly on explorers as it automatically fits to the height of the screen.
 But when used as a banner on ord.io it will automatically adjust to fit the screen size your viewing it on.

+   Credit to @biduoduoduo @itsdonnyok @TheLocalCRYPTO and @SanjFomojis for the OMB’s used 🫡